Atrium Health Navicent PGY1 Pharmacy Practice Residency

 Program Overview

-This 12-month program has been accredited by the American Society of Health-Systems Pharmacists (ASHP) since 1996.
-Our residency program is an organized, directed, postgraduate training program that centers on the development of the knowledge, critical thinking skills and leadership needed to yield a well-rounded clinical pharmacist.
+Our 12-month PGY1 Pharmacy Residency program has been accredited by the American Society of Health-Systems Pharmacists (ASHP) since 1995.
+Our residency program is an organized, directed, postgraduate training program that centers on the development of the knowledge, critical thinking skills, and leadership needed to yield a well-rounded clinical pharmacist, that can pursue a specialty PGY2 residency or work in a variety of settings.

 Residency Program Purpose